 Youth & Teen Programs

 (Ages 8-17) – For over ten years, Camp Candlelight has provided a fun, educational, and safe camp experience for children with epilepsy.
 Camp Candlelight is one week summer camp featuring activities such as rock climbing, ropes courses, archery, arts and crafts and nature hikes, as well as many other activities.
 In addition to a wide variety of activities, Camp Candlelight offers the chance to bond with other children who have a first-hand understanding of life with epilepsy.
-Campers range in age from 8 to 15, and teens aged 16 and 17 have the opportunity to become counselors-in-training, learning important skills such as mentorship and leadership.
+Campers can range in age from 8 to 17, beginning at age 17, teens have the opportunity to become counselors-in-training (CITs), learning important skills such as mentorship and leadership.
 For more information, please visit the Camp Candlelight page.

 Take Charge of the Storm